enniogomide/workoutAPI/README.md

 The API is organized into three main groups of routes, each with its respective prefix and tag:

 ### 🧍 Atletas (`/atletas`)
-- `POST /` – CCreate a new athlete
+- `POST /` – Create a new athlete
 - `GET /` – List all athletes
+- `GET /nomes` – List all athletes: only names, category and trainning centers
 - `GET /{id}` – Search for athlete by ID
 - `PATCH /{id}` – Partially update an athlete
 - `DELETE /{id}` – Delete athlete

 ### 🏷️ Categorias (`/categorias`)
 - `POST /` – Create a new category